LebToki/MoA/README.md

 ---
 #  Get Involved
-Whether you're a developer, system integrator, or enterprise user, you can trust that we did everything possible to make it as smooth and easy as 1,2,3 to set up Chat with Ollama.
+Whether you're a developer, system integrator, or enterprise user, you can trust that we did everything possible to make it as smooth and easy as 1,2,3 to set up MoA Groq Chatbot.

 ⭐ Give us a star on GitHub 👆